jaboc83/UBBuildTools/README.md

 Using the build tools is as simple as running `psbuild` from the module project root.
 This will result in a nice little `.zip` package that includes your module, any `about_*` documentation as well as an auto-generated manifest file.

-*Notice: ScriptCop Integration is currently disabled due to a few issues that were causing the analysis to be flaky.*

 ### Install Module

 In order to use the Build Tools you must install them to the powershell modules directory.
 Grab the latest UnsignedBytes.BuildTools-x.x.x.zip file from the `dist` folder of the latest release tag and unzip the contents to: